City Office REIT (NYSE:CIO) Issues FY 2021 Earnings Guidance

 City Office REIT (NYSE:CIO) issued an update on its FY 2021 earnings guidance on Thursday morning.
 The company provided EPS guidance of $1.400-$1.430 for the period.
 The company issued revenue guidance of -.

-The firm also recently disclosed a quarterly dividend, which was paid on Friday, July 23rd.
-Shareholders of record on Friday, July 9th were issued a $0.15 dividend.
-This represents a $0.60 annualized dividend and a yield of 4.54%.
+The company also recently announced a quarterly dividend, which was paid on Friday, July 23rd.
+Shareholders of record on Friday, July 9th were issued a dividend of $0.15 per share.
+This represents a $0.60 dividend on an annualized basis and a yield of 4.69%.
 The ex-dividend date was Thursday, July 8th.
-City Office REIT’s payout ratio is currently 49.18%.
+City Office REIT’s dividend payout ratio (DPR) is presently 49.18%.

+An institutional investor recently bought a new position in City Office REIT stock.
+Millennium Management LLC bought a new stake in City Office REIT, Inc. (NYSE:CIO) in the 2nd quarter, according to its most recent filing with the Securities and Exchange Commission.
+The firm bought 11,190 shares of the real estate investment trust’s stock, valued at approximately $139,000.
+Institutional investors and hedge funds own 69.99% of the company’s stock.

 City Office REIT Company Profile